bioc/cyanoFilter/README.md

 The resulting object is a figure (Figure @ref(fig:kdapproach)) and a list containing the following:

 -   *reducedframe*, a flowFrame with all debris removed
 -   *fullframe*, flowFrame with all measured particles and indicator for debris and cyanobacteria cells
 -   *Cell\_count*, the number of BS4 cells counted
 -   *Debris\_Count*, the number of debris particles.

 # Gating a bi-culture experiment

 # License

 This is a free to use package for anyone who has the need.
-However, users must adhere to the licensing agreement of some dependencies that require that their packages be used only for educational and research purposes.
+However, users must adhere to the licensing agreement of `flowDensity` that require that their packages be used only for educational and research purposes.